CFP® vs CFA®

 Visit the Institute’s website here -> https://www.cfainstitute.org/

-The charter, given by the CFA Institute (headquartered in the U.S.), has a strong reputation mainly due to the series of examination that candidates need to pass.
-It consists of three levels and candidates must pass six-hour exams at every level.
-The Level 1 exam is administered twice every year – June and December – whereas for the other two levels, the exam is given only once in December every year.
+The charter, given by the CFA Institute (headquartered in the U.S.), has a strong reputation due to a demanding series of examinations, that candidates need to study extensively to pass.
+It consists of three levels where candidates must sit a 6-hour exam for each level.
+The Level 1 exam is administered twice every year (June & December) whereas, for the other two levels, the exam is given only once in June every year.

-To get a charter, candidates need to fulfill all three conditions: hold a bachelor’s degree, clear all three levels of exams and have three years of experience in the finance domain.
+To get a charter, candidates need to fulfill all three conditions: hold a bachelor’s degree, clear all three levels of exams and have four years of experience in the finance domain.